joeypiccola/k8s_home/readme.md

 ##### VMware Tools

 VMware tools, more specifically [talos-vmtoolsd](https://github.com/mologie/talos-vmtoolsd), is configured via a yaml patch during talos node config generation.
 For this to work correctly we also must create the secret `talos-vmtoolsd-config` which we do later.
-This secret contains a full `talosconfig` file that we generate later with the appropriate roles so the containers running vm tools can run with the correct privileges.
+This secret contains a full `talosconfig` file that we generate later with the appropriate role so the containers running vm tools can run with the correct privileges.
+More specifically, the `talosconfig` is used with `talosapi.NewLocalClient` to connect to the talos node API.

+todo(joey): start using `https://github.com/mologie/talos-vmtoolsd/blob/0.3.1/deploy/unstable.yaml` with a ref.

 ## SOPS and age